nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_ALL_TICKETS.md

 )
 ```

-The `key` prop value for each ticket should be its unique identifier, in case, its id. _Be sure to add the `key` prop to the parent element._
+The `key` prop value for each ticket should be its unique identifier, in this case, its id. _Be sure to add the `key` prop to the parent element._
 ## useEffect
 ### The Anatomy of useEffect
 It's easy to be intimidated by `useEffect`, but it's just more Javascript!
 Remember that `useEffect` is a hook, which is a function provided by the React library enabling us to harness the state and lifecycle capabilities of components.